kavya-sree-chandhi/chatbotAi/README.md

 - **LangGraph** for agent and graph-based flows

 ---
+## How it Works:

+1. **Terminal Startup**
+Shows your app initializing in the terminal with config and Groq model details.
+Confirms: configuration is validated, and the chatbot is initialized with the selected model.
 <img width="1587" height="367" alt="image" src="https://github.com/user-attachments/assets/57018854-e6d9-4752-b40f-297b8cc53f16" />

+2. **Web UI (Initial State)**
+On opening localhost:8501, you see the chatbotAi 🤖 title.
+There’s a user input box labeled “You:” and a Search button as shown:
 <img width="1917" height="962" alt="image" src="https://github.com/user-attachments/assets/f3cd6c02-88e3-41e4-b526-a19cb0e62f7f" />

+3. **Web UI (After Asking a Question)**
+After submitting a question (e.g., “how is the weather in texas now?”), your chat displays:
+-User’s message in blue.
+-Bot’s response in green, giving a multi-line answer.
+Each turn is appended, so you can have a conversation, one question and answer at a time.
 <img width="1915" height="966" alt="image" src="https://github.com/user-attachments/assets/0a5114d2-e546-408e-80b5-81288cbd3610" />

 ## 🚀 How to Run (Setup Process)